-Making the Case for Financial Astrology
+Financial Astrology – Making the Case for Astrology in Finance

 As early as 1994, financial astrologer Ray Merriman began persistently warning anyone within earshot that a huge stock market decline and financial crisis would upset the global economic applecart in 2008.
 While there were other astrological factors to consider, Merriman says his prediction was largely based on the angular relationship between transiting Saturn and Uranus – a 180-degree opposition aspect that would be forming in the heavens at this time.
 Financial astrology certainly has a place in the market place.

 Financial astrologers view Saturn’s role as defender of the status quo.
 Among other things, antsy Uranus represents the irresistible urge to break away and try something new.
 In the past, when this particular celestial standoff has occurred at the same time planet Pluto is transiting in one of what astrologer’s call the Cardinal signs (Aries, Libra, Cancer and Capricorn), the event has coincided with troubling news for the banking and investment communities.
 Merriman started calling the pending aspect the “Cardinal Climax,” a phrase now commonly used by a growing legion of financial astrologers around the globe to describe this event.